What is sulfamethoxazole/trimethoprim?

 - Store sulfamethoxazole/trimethoprim injection solution at room temperature, 68°F to 77°F (20°C to 25°C).
 Do not refrigerate the injection solution.

-- Safely throw away sulfamethoxazole/trimethoprim that is no longer needed or expired (out of date).
+- Throw away sulfamethoxazole/trimethoprim that is no longer needed or expired (out of date).
+Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep sulfamethoxazole/trimethoprim and all medicines out of reach of children.